- 1 Scientific classification

 - Eye drops containing atropine is used to treat early amblyopia.

-Atropine is found in a number of plants of the nightshade family, including belladonna, mandrake and jimsonweed.
+Atropine is found in a number of plants of the nightshade family, including belladonna, mandrake, and jimsonweed.
 The compound was first isolated in 1833.
-Today, it is included in WHO’s List of Essential Medicines.
+Today, it is included in the WHO’s List of Essential Medicines.